danielrosehilljlm/You_NEED_A_Tech_Writer/README.md

 I am a technical **marketing** writer.

-It's kind of my own terminology — although I've seen others use it and it's usually self-explanatory enough that that's all I have to say.
+It's kind of my own terminology — although I've seen others use it.
+And it's usually self-explanatory enough that that's all I have to say.

 But in case it needs elaborating, I: